Watch Our FREE Training

 Zillow has a richer property listing database and records more site visits as one of the largest real estate marketplaces, providing more exposure for seller listings.
 Moreover, Zillow’s agent directory features real estate agents from all 50 states, allowing home buyers or sellers to quickly find local agents regardless of location.
 Moreover, Zillow supports FSBOs and offers better rental listing services than Zillow.

-So, is Redfin or Zillow better?
+So, is Redfin vs Zillow even a competition?
 Ultimately, if you’re willing to overlook the limited coverage and exposure, Redfin offers affordability, more accuracy, and better agent support than Zillow.
 This makes it the better option for real estate investors and home sellers.
 However, Zillow is better if you want to list a property yourself or market your rental.
 In essence, it all comes down to your real estate needs.

 *Disclosure: Real Estate Skills is not a law firm, and the information contained here does not constitute legal advice.
 You should consult with an attorney before making any legal conclusions.
 The information presented here is educational in nature.
 All investments involve risks, and the past performance of an investment, industry, sector, and/or market does not guarantee future returns or results.
 Investors are responsible for any investment decision they make.
 Such decisions should be based on an evaluation of their financial situation, investment objectives, risk tolerance, and liquidity needs.